California Guide

 Liz Ortega (D)

-Endorsed by outgoing Assemblyman Bill Quirk, a champion of cannabis reform in the legislature.
+Was endorsed by outgoing Assemblyman Bill Quirk, a champion of cannabis reform in the legislature.

 State Assembly District 21